Land recycling

-Types of Land Recycling
+Types

-Adaptive Building
+Adaptive building

 The most common form of land recycling is the redevelopment of abandoned or unused building properties.
 Adaptive building is the development of an old abandoned building to repurpose it into a new building design and/or new purpose.
 Saving the old buildings and reusing the materials within the buildings is considered more environmentally sustainable than building all new structure with new materials.
 This repurposing of materials in the existing adaption or to a different building site could include wood, metals, roofing, brick, etc. and would provide products for new projects to prevent excessive waste.
 Site disruptions are also decreased due to less destruction and building.

 The adaptive process also provides a more sustainable way to promote environmentally friendly infrastructure.
 It also reduces the amount of pollutants that can contaminate the soil and water around the abandoned building.
 This can be particularly beneficial when repurposing buildings which are near schools, residential neighborhoods, or other workplaces by mitigating occupational hazards from such contaminants commonly found in construction.
-This is also thought of to be more economic friendly, including direct and indirect cost savings to the construction company and to the building owner.
+This is considered more economically friendly, when accounting for direct and indirect cost savings to the construction company and to the building owner.
 The cost of producing new materials and the services that come with manufacturing these products are much more costly than repurposing existing buildings.

-Brownfield Redevelopment
+Brownfield redevelopment

 The EPA classifies a brownfield as "A brownfield is a property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."
 Currently in the United States there are more than 450,000 brownfields, which when improved have been shown to improve the surrounding environmental stress.
 Funding for these hazardous sites may be obtained through the EPA's Brownfields and Land Revitalization Program which empowers municipalities, landholders, and land developers to safely clean up and repurpose the land.

-Non-Infrastructure Redevelopment
+Non-infrastructure redevelopment

-Land Recycling can also include those spaces that are not within urbanized environments are involve a building.
+Land recycling can also include those spaces that are not within urbanized environments are involve a building.
 Agricultural reuse is a very important part of land reuse where an existing field might have been abandoned due to nutrient depletion, and can be developed into something else.
 In addition to this the redevelopment of underutilized land into parks, community gardens and open space reservoirs are also prominent.